mcheang20/mcheang20.github.io/_portfolio/blocjams.md

   <dl>
     <dt class="heading">Angular-nvD3</dt>
       <dd class="col-info">
         Using MVC and MVMM patterns, a custom metrics service was used to capture and record events.
-To display the captured metrics, the Angular-nvD3 library was chosen to visualize the data over a period of time.
+To display the captured metrics, the Angular-nvD3 library from D3.js was chosen to visualize the data over a period of time.
       </dd>
   </dl>
 </div>